RedisJSON/RedisJSON/docs/docs/indexing_JSON.md

 ### Multiple-values cannot be indexed for non-TAG fields

-JSON paths that resolve to multiple values are only supported for TAG fields, `TEXT`, `NUMERIC`, and `GEO` are not supported.
+JSON paths that resolve to multiple values are only supported for TAG fields, and currently`TEXT`, `NUMERIC`, and `GEO` are not supported.
 The JSON paths for these non-TAG fields must resolve to a single scalar value.
 If they resolve to anything but a single scalar value, the index will fail.